xli1224/stephenmcd.github.com/_posts/2013-04-30-building-social-apps-with-mezzanine-drum.md

 This is almost no effort thanks to Django's generic views - the only deviation here is a custom form class in our create view, so that we can limit the fields that will be editable in the form used for submitting new links.

-###  I can't believe it's Mezzanine: Threaded Comments and Ratings
+###  I can't believe it's Mezzanine: Threaded Comments & Ratings

 Now we'll start blazing through the Mezzanine features that require almost zero effort to apply to our project.
 Mezzanine provides the Django application ``mezzanine.generic``, which houses several different utilities that can be generically applied to any Django model.
 Each of these use Django's generic relations, and come in the form of a [custom Django model field][django-model-fields].
 Provided are things like keyword tagging, ratings, and threaded comments.
 We'll start by adding threaded comments and ratings to our ``Link`` model: